L0v3P01s0n/PineBunny/README.md

 # Installation

-To install the scripts clone the repositoryy first and cd into it, and then simply compile usleep and hid-gadget-test:
+To install the scripts clone the repository first and cd into it, and then simply compile usleep and hid-gadget-test:
 `gcc -o hid-gadget-test.c hid-gadget-test`
 `gcc -o usleep.c usleep`
 Then, you can simply remove the .c files and copy the binaries to /usr/bin.